Artist/Journalist Betsy Ashton

 To my mind, calling today's immigrants and refugees "criminals" is like damning all airplanes because one crashed somewhere, then demanding that they all be grounded.
 Yet, horrible as a plane crash can be, and despite all the deaths and days of media coverage, we don't blame or ground all planes.
 Why not?
 Because we know that eight million people landed safely that day, and the day before, and the day before that, and we know that air transportation is a good thing.

 Likewise, we shouldn't try to block immigrants and refugees from coming to this country.
 The vast majority of them are good people running away from crime and chaos, not creating it.
 In fact, as many American cities have discovered, when immigrants move into a neighborhood, the crime rate goes down!
 Our new immigrants become hard working, taxpaying residents and citizens; they renew deteriorating neighborhoods.
-Those are some of the many surprising facts compiled by New American Economy, a nonpartisan think tank that studies the economic impact of immigration in the U.S. A few of those facts are in the exhibition.
+Those are some of the many surprising facts compiled by New American Economy, now renamed the American Immigration Council, a nonpartisan think-tank that studies the economic impact of immigration in the U.S. A few of those facts are in the exhibition.

 My mission has been to find and meet immigrants and refugees from a variety of countries, religions, and cultures.
 I've sought out people who have come to this country in recent years -- with and without proper visas -- to find out why they came here, what it was like getting here and settling in, and what they've been doing since.
 I've met strong, resilient people who have faced challenges most Americans today cannot imagine.
 Look at the character in their portraits.
 Read their stories.
 Ask yourself what you would have done in the same situation..
 I've thought about that, and much more that I've learned, while listening to all seventeen people share their stories.
 It's been a great journey.

 © COPYRIGHT Betsy Ashton 2024